-- 31. To minimise the risk posed from Hazardous Substance spills: - a) The Consent Holder shall take all practicable measures to avoid spills of fuel or any other contaminant within the site. - b) Permanent storage of fuel or lubricants shall only occur within the workshop area identified on 'Site Plan Rev F' attached as Appendix 1 to this consent. - c) No machinery shall be cleaned, stored or refuelled within 10 metres of any waterbody, water flow channel or stormwater system. - a) A spill kit of suitable capacity shall be kept on site at all times. - 32.
-In the event of a spill of fuel or any other contaminants to land, the Consent Holder shall clean up the spill as soon as practicable and take measures to prevent a recurrence. - 33.
-The Consent Holder shall inform the Central Otago District Council and the Amisfield Estate Society Incorporated within 24 hours of any spill event to land greater than 4 litres and shall provide the following information: - a) The date, time, location and estimated volume of the spill; - b) The cause of the spill;
+- 21. To minimise the risk posed from Hazard Substance spills: - a) The consent holder shall take all practicable measures to avoid spills of fuel or any other contaminant within the site. - b) Permanent storage of fuel or lubricants shall only occur within the workshop area identified on 'Site Plan Rev F' attached as Appendix 1. - c) No machinery shall be cleaned, stored or refuelled within 10 metres of any waterbody, water flow channel or stormwater system. - a) A spill kit of suitable capacity shall be kept on site at all times. - 22.
+In the event of a spill of fuel or any other contaminants, the consent holder shall clean up the spill as soon as practicable and take measures to prevent a recurrence.

-- c) The type of contaminant(s) spilled; - d) Clean up procedures undertaken; - e) Details of the steps taken to control and remediate the effects of the spill on the receiving environment and an assessment of the risks to the Amisfield Estate Water Supply Bore; and - f) An assessment of any potential effects of the spill and measures to be undertaken to prevent a recurrence.
+- 23. The consent holder shall inform the Central Otago District Council and the Amisfield Estate Society Incorporated within 24 hours of any spill event greater than 4 litres and shall provide the following information: - a) The date, time, location and estimated volume of the spill; - b) The cause of the spill; - c) The type of contaminant(s) spilled; - d) Clean up procedures undertaken; - e) Details of the steps taken to control and remediate the effects of the spill on the receiving environment and an assessment of the risks to the Amisfield Estate Water Supply Bore; and - f) An assessment of any potential effects of the spill and measures to be undertaken to prevent a recurrence.